 Students have the responsibility, with the guidance of their parents, teachers and counselors, to select those courses which best meet their needs, aptitudes and abilities.
 The recommendations of teachers should be followed when selecting courses and levels.
 Leveling is a means by which the challenge of a course is determined and, according to this concept, most courses are designated by one of the following: Foundation, Extension, Honors, and Advanced Placement.
-Courses from the following departments are leveled and count towards the weighted GPA: English, Mathematics, Science, Social Studies (except Military History), World Languages, and Computer Science (except for the state-mandated computer course).
-Additionally, CTE and Music classes at the Honors level count toward weighted GPA credit.
+Courses from the following departments are leveled and count towards the GPA: English, Mathematics, Science, Social Studies, World Languages, and Computer Science.
+Additionally, CTE and Music classes at the Honors level count toward GPA credit.
 Course numbers in each of these department indicate the level at which the course is offered.